JDIZM/supabase-express-api/README.md

 When a user makes a request to a route the route will check the user's role/claim against the permission level of the resource.

+### Global route level permissions

+`isSuperAdmin` - is defined at the account level and can access all resources regardless of the workspace membership or resource permission level.

-### Route permission levels
+### Resource route permission levels

 1. Owner - Route can only be accessed by the owner of the resource.
 Defined by the id of the resource being accessed matching the id of the user making the request.

+### Workspace route permission levels

+Ensure every request includes a workspace context.
+This can be done using the `x-workspace-id header`.

+Passing the `x-workspace-id` header will allow the user to access the workspace resources if they are a member of the workspace with a sufficient role.

+A role/claim is defined when the account is added to the workspace as a member.

-2. User - Can access all resources with user permissions.
+1. User - Can access all resources with user permissions.
-3. Admin - Can access all resources.
+2. Admin - Can access all resources.

-### Claims / Roles

-A claim is defined when the user is created which defines the user's role and permissions level.

-1. User - default user permissions
-2. Admin - admin permissions

 ## Supabase Auth